CWahl28/CWahl28/README.md

 - Collaborating with others to create a website on a single repository

 I have achieved:
-- Nothing... yet
+- Certified Entry-Level Web Developer
+   Issuer: JS Institute
-- working on a certification though! :)
+- Working on more!

 If you want to check out my work, please visit my class website at CWahl28.github.io!